popgenDK/courses/summer2023/NGSinference/README.md

 which angsd
 ```

-Also, you will have to create two folders on your working directory, one for your results and one for your intermediate data.
+Also, you will have to create two folders in your working directory, one for your results and one for your intermediate data, which you can do by running the following code:

 ```bash